 The Board needs to ensure that it appoints teachers who can contribute actively to the school’s special character, or at least are sympathetic to the school’s objectives, as set out in the school charter or elsewhere.

-Tagged positions may be filled internally and schools sometimes appoint a person to an untagged position and later decide that person could hold a tagged position.
+Special character tagged positions may be filled internally and schools sometimes appoint a person to an non-tagged position and later decide that person could hold a tagged position.
 In this situation the position must be re-advertised with the appropriate tag.
 It can be advertised as a regraded or redesignated position, with no actual vacancy.
 Such a position can be advertised nationally in the Education Gazette, or simply advertised within the school.
-All teaching staff need to be alerted to the availability of the tagged position, and the normal processes of assessing acceptability (based on information in the S Form) must be followed.
+All teaching staff need to be alerted to the availability of the tagged position, and the normal processes of assessing acceptability (based on information in the Special Character Form) must be followed.

 The diocesan office (or the appointments committee, in the case of a secondary school) then determines acceptability in the usual way and after that the principal (or the Board committee in the case of a senior appointment) decides who is the most suitable applicant for the position.
 The appointment is announced to the staff in due course.

-Even when there is only one potential applicant the process of filling in the S464 form and determining acceptability still needs to be gone through.
+Even when there is only one potential applicant the process of filling in the Cl 47 form and determining acceptability still needs to be gone through.
 Whichever method is used, it is important to do the paperwork and file it appropriately.

 Offers of Appointment